mosn/layotto/docs/en/operation/README.md

 ### Deploy on Kubernetes

 #### Option 1.
-Deploy via Istio
+Deploy using Istio

-If you are using Istio now, you can deploy the Sidecar via Istio.
+If you are using Istio, you can deploy the Layotto sidecar using Istio.

 In order to integrate with Istio, you need to build the Layotto sidecar as a proxyv2 image.
 There are several ways to build: